rajibpythongithub/rajibpythongithub/python.md

 After reverse : 4321
 ```

-# 2. Write a  program to a number check Armstrong number or not.
+# 2. Write a  program to a number check armstrong number or not.
 ```
 num = int(input("Enter a number : "))
 sum = 0